javolo/Waterfall/README.md

 ## 2.3 PUDDLE

+The last step in the process is to create the puddle effect.
+That was done in different steps

 ## 2.4 PROBLEMS

 The puddle effect works fine but there is a slight problem with the particle emitters.
 Due to the material used to